-domestic price to $\mathrm{P}w+t$ , where $\mathrm{T}$ is the tariff.
-As a result of the higher domestic price, producers supply the quantity of the product indicated by $S_2$ and consumers reduce the quantity they purchase from $D_1$ to downward over time.
+domestic price to P_w+t , where T is the tariff.
+As a result of the higher domestic price, producers supply the quantity of the product indicated by S_2 and consumers reduce the quantity they purchase from D_1 to D_2 .
+Thus, the quantity of imports falls from D_1 to $D_1 - S_2$ to $D_2 - S_2$.
+With the import tariff allowing domestic production to begin, the usual deadweight losses due to the production effect and the consumption effect are incurred.
+Initially, therefore, the small country would experience the usual net national loss in economic well- However, as domestic production continues over time, domestic producers gain experience and are able to find ways to lower their production costs.
+This means that the domestic supply curve, S_d , begins to shift downward over time.
 The downward shift of the domestic supply curve facilitates the creation of producer surplus that would not exist in the absence of the tariff.
 Once the domestic industry becomes internationally competitive, the import tariff can be removed.
 This situation is depicted if Figure 6.4 (b), where the domestic supply curve is lower, the tariff is removed, the domestic price is once more equal to the world price, and producer surplus equal to area has been created.